happy student on laptop

 • The student borrower and cosigner (if applicable) must be permanent residents of Texas

-• The applicant applying as creditworthy (i.e. the cosigner or the student applying without a cosigner) must provide proof of current income
+• The applicant applying as creditworthy (i.e. the cosigner or the student applying without a cosigner) must earn at least $30,000 per year and provide proof of current income

 • The student borrower and cosigner (if applicable) must be United States citizens/nationals or lawful permanent resident aliens of the United States